 Debt and Express Drive Program

-If you fail to pay off your debt by April 19, 2021, Lyft is required to suspend your driver account.
+If you fail to pay off your debt, Lyft is required to suspend your driver account.
 You will be unable to provide Lyft rides in your rental vehicle and will be responsible for the charges associated with your rental vehicle until the vehicle is returned.

 What happens after you address your debt

 Once you've paid your outstanding debt or entered into a payment plan, the City will notify Lyft directly.
 You do not need to contact Lyft to show that you have addressed your debt.

 Questions about your debt?

 If you have additional questions about payment options or your ticket(s), please visit www.chicago.gov/finance or call the Department of Finance directly at (312) 744-7275 (también disponible en Español).
 For the hearing impaired, please call (312) 744-7277.

 Make sure to carefully read the rules for the following airports and venues before conducting pickups or drop-offs:

 Refer to the following for additional information on giving rides in Chicago: